Canada halts potato exports to U.S. from Prince Edward Island due to fungus - NewsBreak

 Canada halts potato exports to U.S. from Prince Edward Island due to fungus

-WINNIPEG, Manitoba, Nov 22 (Reuters) - Canada has halted exports of fresh potatoes from Prince Edward Island (PEI) to the United States, facing a threat from Washington to ban the shipments over concerns about the potato wart fungus, the Canadian Food Inspection Agency said on Monday.
+WINNIPEG, Manitoba, Nov 22 (Reuters) - Canada has halted exports of fresh potatoes from Prince Edward Island (PEI) to the United States, facing a threat from the U.S. to ban the shipments itself over concerns about the potato wart fungus, the Canadian Food Inspection Agency said on Monday.

 The agency (CFIA) confirmed the fungus in high levels on two PEI farms in October, the first in 21 years in the province.
 Potato wart can decrease crop yields but poses no threat to human health or food safety, the CFIA said.